-This is an overview of access facilities at Moray House Library and how we assist disabled students with their studies.
+This is an overview of access facilities at Moray House Library and how we assist disabled users.

-To arrange individual adjustments such as reduced cost printing students should contact the Disability and Inclusive Learning Service as soon as possible.
+To arrange individual adjustments such as reduced cost printing students should contact the Disability and Learning Support Service as soon as possible.
 Their contact details can be found at the bottom of this webpage.
-None of the services mentioned in this document are instead of support you may receive from the Disability and Inclusive Learning Service.
+None of the services mentioned in this document are instead of support you may receive from the Disability and Learning Support Service.

 Access is from St John Street via a ramp or stairs.
 The main doors are push button.
 The library is accessed via the door on the first floor.
 Unfortunately, at present students unable to evacuate without assistance are only permitted on the first floor but staff will be happy to collect and bring books and materials on the other floors to you.
-We will ensure users have access to the same services by making adjustments such as having books moved elsewhere etc. Disabled parking is available in the car park at the back of Dalhousie Land.
+We will ensure users have access to the same services by making adjustments such as having books moved elsewhere etc. There are two disabled parking spaces available in the car park across the road at Charteris Land.
 Assistance dogs are welcome.